-''' param pi = 3.1415; // '3.1415' is a real, so 'pi' is too var count = 0; // '0' is an integer, so 'count' is too const area = 2r; // if 'r' is an int/real/complex, 'area' will be too var len = computeLen(); // 'len' is whatever type computeLen() returns '''
+''' param pi = 3.1415; // '3.1415' is a real, so 'pi' is too var count = 0; // '0' is an integer, so 'count' is too const perim = 2pir; // if 'r' is a real/complex, 'perim' will be too var len = computeLen(); // 'len' is whatever type computeLen() returns '''

-The first two declarations are fairly straightforward-the type of each initializing literal expression is well-defined by Chapel (real and int respectively), so the identifiers being declared have matching type.
-In the third line, area's type is based on the type resulting from multiplying r by an integer.
-If r were an int, area would be an int; if it were a real, area would return a real; etc. In the final line, len will be whatever type the procedure computeLen() returns.
-Note that these final two forms have the advantage of making these declarations flexible with respect to changes in the types of r and computeLen() at the cost of making the declarations a little less self-documenting-a reader would need to know the types of r and computeLen() in order to determine the types of area and len.
+The first two declarations are fairly straightforward-the type of each initializing literal expression is well-defined by Chapel (real and int, respectively), so the identifiers being declared have matching type.
+In the third line, perim's type is based on the type resulting from multiplying r by an integer and a real.
+If r were a real, perim would be a real; if it were a complex, perim would be a complex; etc. In the final line, len will be whatever type the procedure computeLen() returns.
+Note that these final two forms have the advantage of making these declarations flexible with respect to changes in the types of r and computeLen() at the cost of making the declarations a little less self-documenting-a reader would need to know the types of r and computeLen() in order to determine the types of perim and len.

 Chapel's type inference also applies to function declarations: a function's argument and return types may be omitted.
 Omitted argument types are inferred by the compiler by inspecting the function's callsites and adopting the types of the corresponding actual arguments.
-Such function declarations are generic, and the compiler will create distinct instantiations for each unique callsite type signature, resulting in a capability much like C++'s template functions.
+Such function declarations are generic, and the compiler will create distinct instantiations of the routine for each unique callsite type signature, resulting in a capability much like C++'s template functions.
 If a function's return type is omitted, it is inferred by unifying the types of the expressions generated by its return statements.

-As a simple example, consider the abs () function shown previously, but written in its type-inferred form:
+As a simple example, consider the abs() function shown previously, but written in its type-inferred form:

 '''

-proc abs(x) { // 'x's type and the return type of abs() are inferred
+proc abs(x) { // 'x's type and the return type of abs() will be inferred

 if (x < 0) then

 return -x;

 else

 return x;

 }

 '''

 In this version of abs(), the formal argument x has no type specifier, and no return type is given.
-As a result, abs() may be called with any type that supports less-than comparison against integers and the unary negation operator integers, floating point values, complex values, or any user-defined type that supports these operators.
-The compiler infers the return type of abs() by noting that both of the returned expressions have the same type as $x^5$ , in which case the return type will match the argument type.
+As a result, abs() may be called with any type that supports less-than comparison against integers and the unary negation operator-e.g., integers, floating point values, or any user-defined type that supports these operators.
+The compiler infers the return type of abs() by noting that both of the returned expressions have the same type as x, in which case the return type will match the argument type.
 If the function is called within a user's program as abs(3) and abs(4.5), the compiler would create both int and real instantiations of abs().

-For-loops and Iterators Chapel's for-loops are different than C's, both syntactically and semantically.
+For-loops and Iterators.
+Chapel's for-loops are different from C's, both syntactically and semantically.
 In Chapel, for-loops are used to iterate over data structures and to invoke iterator functions.
 Chapel's for-loops declare iteration variables that represent the values yielded by the iterand expression.
 These variables are local to a single iteration of the loop's body.
 The following statements demonstrate some simple for-loops: